 Low internal discharge rate aids SMARTCELL batteries in retaining their performance for a longer duration than conventional Non-rechargeable AAA batteries.

-Rechargeable AAA cells batteries differs from the non-rechargeable ones in the sense that they can act as both source and point of electric current when placed in a circuit.
-Depending upon the circuit they are placed in, AAA rechargeable cells can give or absorb and restore charge to its previous state.
+Rechargeable AAA cells batteries differ from non-rechargeable ones because they can act as both source and point of electric current when placed in a circuit.
+Depending upon the circuit they are placed in, AAA rechargeable cells can give or absorb and restore charge to their previous state.
 Appearance-wise, AAA rechargeable batteries 1000mah might look the same as non-rechargeable cells, but there are a ton of differences between the two, primarily in the underlying technology –

 Energy conversion –